Miaoyanwang/ordinal_tensor/readme.txt

 4. data analysis and simulation code: data analysis/

 To-to after the conference:
-1. replace the arxiv reference in the R package
+1. submit the R package to CRAN package with journal reference.
-2. upload the arxiv paper and add the journal reference
+2. submit the arxiv paper with journal reference.